EduardoZepeda/coffee-bytes-hugo/content/posts/django/cuando-usar-annotate-y-aggregate-en-django/index.en.md

 For this example we are going to create a couple of fictitious models that we will use for the examples:

 Django 3.0 and Python 3.8.6 were used for this example.
+However the functions have been the same since they came out so if you're using Django 10 they should be practically the same.

 ```python
 # app/models.py